dps923/winter2020/graded-work/assign4-professor.md

 ### Add pattern, food consumed item

 Now, we will replace the programmatically-generated food consumed items, for a meal, with the ability for the user to search for a food item.
 Therefore, we will modify the "add meal" scene.
-It will navigate to a list of food items (in that meal); that list will enable new items to be added to it, and those new items will be helped by a "select list" of results from a web API call.
+It will navigate to a list of food items (in that meal); that list will enable new items to be added to it, and those new items can be helped by a "select list" of results from a web API call.

 Wait - we already have done a food list.
 Do we have to make another?
 Well, we have a choice - we can make another (and it will be almost the same as the other food list), or we can re-use the food list, and modify it to enable the "add" functionality.